resthub/resthub.org/backbone-stack.rst

         });
     });

 After instantiation, ``this.$root`` contains a cached jQuery element and ``this.root`` the DOM element.
 By default, when render() is called, Backbone stack empties the root element, and adds el to the root as a child element.
-You can change this behaviour with the strategy parameter (could be 'replace', 'append' or 'prepend') :
+You can change this behaviour with the strategy parameter that could have following values :
+ * replace : replace the content of $root with $el view content
+ * append : append the content of $el at the end of $root
+ * prepend : prepend the content of $el at the beginning of $root

 .. code-block:: javascript